HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/overview.md

 !!! warning "Warning"
     **This section is under construction and should not be considered as accurate yet.**

-The `Fidex` ensemble regroups 4 algorithms.
-They are all based on the main eponym algorithm.
-The `Fidex` algorithm itself aims to extract local rules, explaining the prediction of a pre-trained model for a given data sample.
+The `Fidex` ensemble consists of four algorithms, all derived from the core eponymous algorithm.
+The `Fidex` algorithm itself focuses on extracting local rules to explain the predictions of a pre-trained model for given data samples.
+Each of the other algorithms builds upon this foundation to offer additional functionalities.

 ## Architecture